UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 The experiment is to test the performance of different models on the general dataset mentioned before.
 In this part, two types of experiment are conducted:

 Classification with feature and simple ML algorithm:
- - For each dataset, extract feature from last layer of the network and perform KNN and logistic regression.
+ - This experiment aim to test the respresentation performance of each model.
+For each dataset, extract feature from last layer of the network and perform KNN and logistic regression.

 Fine tuning on each dataset:
- - For each dataset, fine tune each network on each dataset.
+ - This aim to test each model performance after fine-tuning.
+For each dataset, fine tune each network on each dataset.

 The evaluation metric for this experiment is accuracy.
 In this case, we want to test the performance of each model on each general dataset with respect to different amount of training and validation data.
 The amount of training and validation data increased in order of 10 from 10 samples per class to 1000 samples per class.
 But for general dataset, not all dataset have enough data.
 Thus, we detailed designed the training, validation and testing split for dataset in following table.
 The number listed in (10)train:val:test, (100)train:val:test and (1000)train:val:test means the number of data used in training, validation and testing dataset.